 The hearing is presided over by a Hearing Committee before a court reporter.
-The Hearing Committee panel consists of two lawyers and a public member.
-The hearing will usually be conducted in the judicial district where the Respondent's practice is located and in a similar manner to a trial.
+The Hearing Committee panel consists of two lawyers (with one designated as "Chair") and a public member.
+The hearing will usually be conducted in the judicial district where the Respondent's practice is located and in a similar manner to a trial, including a transcript taken by a court reporter.

-The ODC has the burden of proof which is clear and convincing evidence.
+The ODC has the burden of proof, which is clear and convincing evidence.

 The Hearing Committee takes evidence and testimony and a record is developed.
-When the hearing is completed and taken under advisement, the Hearing Committee renders a written report which sets forth its findings of fact, conclusions of law and recommendation of sanction
+When the hearing is completed and taken under advisement, the Hearing Committee renders a written report which sets forth its findings of fact, conclusions of law and recommendation of sanction(s).
+The Hearing Committee does not issue a "ruling" or "judgment"-merely, recommendations.
+However, the recommendations of the Hearing Committee are very often accepted and followed by the Louisiana Attorney Disciplinary Board and the Supreme Court of Louisiana, as the Hearing Committee functions in many ways just like a "trial court".